oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 		DROP TABLE bank_ledger_bt;
 		</copy>
 		```
+	> **Expected Output:**
+		> ```
+		> Error starting at line : 1 in command -
+		> DROP TABLE bank_ledger_bt
+		> Error report -
+		> ORA-05723: dropping BANK_LEDGER_BT, which is a non-empty blockchain or immutable table, is not allowed
+		>
+		> https://docs.oracle.com/error-help/db/ora-05723/05723.0000 - "dropping %s, which is a non-empty blockchain or immutable table, is not allowed"
+		> *Cause:    A blockchain or immutable table was created with a NO DROP clause,
+		>            or its idle period has not yet elapsed.
+		> *Action:   Do not attempt to drop this blockchain or immutable table, wait
+		>            until its idle period has elapsed, or wait until all its rows are
+		>            expired and deleted. ```

 	![](./images/lab4-task5-7.png " ")

 ### 4. **Difference between a V1 Blockchain Table and V2 Blockchain Table with Advanced Features**